basarat/demo-state-management-playground/README.md

 # Analysis

-Challege: Create reusable state.
+Challenge: Create reusable state.
 See `Counter.tsx` for further details.

 * redux / redux-toolkit
   * this is our baseline as everyone starts with redux